dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 entrypoint only if its path ends in `.dart`.
 The Start button is independent of that startup choice: it runs the currently active editor file, or `lib/main.dart` if no file is active.
 It does not replace an active non-Dart file with `lib/main.dart`.
-Restart uses the entrypoint of the current run and reuses the last successful compilation when one is available; Hot Reload recompiles changes for that same running entrypoint.
+Restart recompiles the entrypoint of the current run;
+Hot Reload recompiles changes for that same running entrypoint.

 Whether that entrypoint is presented as a Flutter application or a console program is determined as described in [SDK detection](#sdk-detection).